 It was unnecessary and I don’t want the same thing to happen to you.

-So, to save your sanity, I’m going to share 5 blogging mistakes I made that you don’t have to while in the trenches of starting a blog.
+So, to save your sanity, I’m going to share 5 blogging mistakes I made that cost me while in the trenches of starting a blog.

 1: I Didn’t Save My Content In The Beginning